 You can send competitors messages of support!
 By way of satellite, MdS race administration downloads messages and distributes them to competitors a couple times during the race.
 To send a message to a competitor, you’ll need their first name, last name, and race number.
 Here’s the competitor list if you need any information.

 To send messages, navigate to the MdS website (This link goes to the English-translated website.
-Click on the flags in the upper right corner for an alternate translation.) and click on the ‘write a competitor” link between April 6 and 12.
+Click on the flags in the upper right corner for an alternate translation.) and click on the ‘write a competitor” link between April 5 and 10.
+Here’s a direct link to the Write a Competitor page.

 Call for Comments